xigh/rs8086/README.md

         EXPECT  CF, 1
 ```

-Where `EXPECT` is a macro from [`./expect.inc`](./tests/expect.inc) that add data to the test file, and the emulator will check that the condition(s) is true at the end of the program.
+Where `EXPECT` is a macro from [`./expect.inc`](./tests/expect.inc) that adds data to the test file, and the emulator will check that the condition(s) is true at the end of the program.

 Here it only test the CF flag (carry flag), which is set by the [STC](./docs/ISA.md#stc---set-carry-flag) instruction.